Corporate-Owned Life Insurance in Alberta

 How the Capital Dividend Account Works

 The Capital Dividend Account, or CDA, is the most powerful feature of corporate-owned life insurance.
-Here's the plain version:
+Plain version:

-When a corporation receives a life insurance death benefit, most of that benefit (death benefit minus the policy's adjusted cost basis) is added to the corporation's CDA.
+When a corporation receives a life insurance death benefit, most of the benefit (death benefit minus the policy's adjusted cost basis) gets added to the corporation's CDA.
 Amounts in the CDA can be paid out to shareholders as tax-free capital dividends.

 • The corporation pays the premiums (often using dollars taxed at lower corporate rates)